lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

     - a midi track (records midi ofc)
     - an audio track (records the synth)
     - an optional audio track with no device on it (records audio clip tails)
-    - any other number of audio tracks (detects them as dummy tracks, nothing done on them)
+    - any other number of audio tracks (detects them as dummy tracks)
-- the record button has 2 press modes :
+- the record button has 2 main modes :
-    - normal press : will record midi, audio and optional audio tail on the next scene available
+    - midi recording : will record midi, audio and optional audio tail on the next scene available
-    - long press : will record audio from midi on this scene
+    - audio recording : will record audio from midi on this scene
-- Midi and audio clips are linked (start / end / looping, suppression ..)

 ## The backend